 Low Sperm Count

 The issues are considered together but are really two separate issues.
-There are a number of things that can influence sperm count include varicocele, infection, retrograde ejaculation, and anti-sperm antibodies.
+Several things that can influence sperm count include varicocele, infection, retrograde ejaculation, and anti-sperm antibodies.

-Varicocele is when veins swell to the point that it drains the testicle and it is the most common reason for infertility in males.
-The root cause of varicocele is not known, but some studies indicate it is related to testicular temperature regulation.
+Varicocele is when veins swell to the point that it drains the testicle and is the most common reason for male infertility.
+The root cause of varicocele is unknown, but some studies indicate it is related to testicular temperature regulation.
 This condition also contributes to reduced sperm quality as well.
 It can be corrected with surgery.

 Retrograde ejaculation is when semen goes into the bladder rather than out the penis tip during orgasm.
 This can happen because of diabetes, bladder surgery, prostate or urethra procedures, or spinal injuries.
 It can also is related to some medications.